FLopes045/Portfolio-Optimization---FTSE-100-equities/README.md

-# Portfolio Optimization - Monte Carlo Simulation and Mean-Variance Approach
+# Portfolio Management - Monte Carlo Simulation and Mean-Variance Approach
 Comparison of different portfolio allocation strategies and estimation of Value-at-Risk (VaR) and Conditional Value-at-Risk (CVaR) using Parametric, Historical Simulation and Monte Carlo Simulation methods.

 ## Requirement